 Parenting style influences adolescent's search for identity.
 Democratic parents encourage adolescents to participate in decision making and thus fosters their identity achievement.
 Autocratic parents, who control the adolescents' behaviour without giving adolescent an opportunity to express opinions, encourage identity foreclosure and discourage identity exploration.
 Permissive parents, who provide little guidance to adolescents and allow them to ask their own decisions, promote identity diffusion (Kafle and Thakali, 2013).

-Check Your Progress-I Note: (a) Answer the questions given below. (b) Compare your answers with the above sub-section. (a) Briefly describe the characteristics of physical development during adolescence. (b) Explain in about forty words Identity crises during adolescence.
+- (b) Compare your answers with the above sub-section. - (a) Briefly describe the characteristics of physical development during adolescence.